Unboxed-Software/solana-course/content/cpi-guard.md

 ### 6. Close Account

 The close account instruction invokes the `close_account` instrucion on the `Token Extensions Program`.
-This simply will close the given token account, but you have the ability to define which account you'd like the lamports in this account used for rent can be transferred to.
+This simply will close the given token account, but you have the ability to define which account you'd like the lamports stored in this account to be transferred to.
 The CPI Guard ensures that this account is always the account owner.

 ```rust
 pub fn malicious_close_account(ctx: Context<MaliciousCloseAccount>) -> Result<()> {